ryangrg/corner-maze-analysis/README.md

 80: Had to end a No Cue Detour session 4 trials into the probe trials do to maze issues.
 The subject experienced three Detour trials and session terminated.
 Subject didn't not run until the next day.
 Hard to say what effect there could have been on nexts days performance but first four Detour trials had errors so it did not seem to boost performance.
 Subject had a total of 5 Detour trials with errors.
 88: Dropped reversal sessions that failed to get criterion in first 16 trials.
 93: Two Dropped reversal sessions that failed to get to criterion in first 16 trials.
-96: No Cue Novel Route session dropped for failure to get to criterion in first 16 trials.
+96: No Cue Novel Route and reversal session dropped for failure to get to criterion in first 16 trials.
 97: No Cue Novel Route session dropped for failure to get to criterion in first 16 trials.
 99: Dropped reversal sessions that failed to get criterion in first 16 trials.
 106: Accidentally had an acquisition session between novel route and switch/reversal, this was removed from the data.
 This rat also continued training after reversal to test DREADDs on a detour session from opposite arm of initial detour and switched to opposite corner for goal.
 These sessions weren't used for the paper and are dropped from analysis here.
+107: Has a non-criterion reversal and detour removed, and extra unused protocol trials 108, 109, 110,113: Just has unused protocol removed
 112: Issue occurred with maze on an acquisition session which is removed along with secondary detour session from an alternate arm for a protocol that was dropped.
 No issues with first detour session.
 122: Just has bad session starts where something went wrong on setup, didn't actually run on deleted session
 123: Lots of false starts setting up maze, no issue with subject.
+125: Stopped running on detour session, has dropped session on reversal, and reversal session is one trial shy of complettion at 79.
+No rotate session either.
+(Ok to drop from anaylsis)
+126: Reversal session drop before probe start from issues with maze.
+Also ran double Novel route dropped second sessoin.
+127: Has aquisition session dropped with set-up issue no rat on maze.
+129: Reversal session with set-up faults, no issue for rat.